Flowers & Plants by Air Freight to Canada

 Exporting to Canada

-Canada is one of the Netherlands’ key trading partners outside the EU — under the CETA trade agreement, nearly all Dutch goods benefit from preferential or zero-tariff import duties.
-Schiphol offers direct cargo flights to Toronto (YYZ) via Air Canada Cargo and KLM Cargo, with frequent connections to Montreal (YUL) and Vancouver (YVR).
-Cargo-to-cargo transit typically takes 8–12 hours.
+Canada is one of the Netherlands’ main trading partners outside the EU — under the CETA trade agreement, virtually all Dutch goods benefit from preferential or zero-tariff import rates.
+Schiphol offers direct cargo flights to Toronto (YYZ) via Air Canada Cargo and KLM Cargo, and frequent connections to Montreal (YUL) and Vancouver (YVR).
+Cargo-to-cargo transit usually takes 8–12 hours.

 Customs & Regulations

-The Canadian Border Services Agency (CBSA) uses the CARM system (CBSA Assessment and Revenue Management).
-Importers must have a Business Number and a CARM Client Portal account.
-For most shipments, a commercial invoice, packing list, and — for applying CETA rates — a preparer’s declaration or Statement of Origin are sufficient.
-Health Canada and CFIA registration requirements apply to foodstuffs, medical devices, and cosmetics.
+The Canadian customs agency (CBSA) operates with the CARM system (CBSA Assessment and Revenue Management).
+Importers need a Business Number and a CARM Client Portal account.
+For most shipments, a commercial invoice, packing list, and—when applying CETA rates—a statement of origin or preparer’s declaration are sufficient.
+Health Canada and CFIA registration requirements apply for food products, medical devices, and cosmetics.

 Practical Tips

-- Always specify “CETA Statement of Origin” on your invoice for preferential import — this can reduce duties by 100%
+- Always include “CETA Statement of Origin” on your invoice for preferential import — this can reduce tariffs by 100%

-- Consider provincial sales tax differences (GST/HST/PST) when pricing
+- Account for provincial sales tax differences (GST/HST/PST) when pricing

 - Both English and French labeling may be required for consumer products in Quebec

-Aircargo.nl works with dedicated agents in Toronto and Montreal and handles the complete documentation process — including CETA certification — for optimal throughput.
+Aircargo.nl works with dedicated agents in Toronto and Montreal and manages the entire documentation chain—including CETA certification—for optimal transit.

-Points of attention for flower transport
+Key considerations for flower transport

 Cold chain

-Flowers must be kept between 2–8°C throughout the entire transport.
-Any temperature interruption accelerates the aging process and reduces shelf life for the end customer.
-Aircargo.nl works exclusively with certified cool-chain handlers at Schiphol.
+Flowers must be kept at 2–8°C throughout transport.
+Any break in temperature accelerates aging and reduces shelf life for the end buyer.
+Aircargo.nl only works with certified cold-chain handlers at Schiphol.

 Phytosanitary requirements

-A phytosanitary certificate is mandatory for importing plants and cut flowers from countries outside the EU.
-This certificate is issued by the plant health authority of the exporting country and confirms that the shipment is free from pests.
-Aircargo.nl routinely checks and processes all phytosanitary documents.
+Imports of plants and cut flowers from outside the EU require a phytosanitary certificate.
+This certificate is issued by the plant health authority of the exporting country and confirms the shipment is free of pests.
+Aircargo.nl routinely verifies and processes all phytosanitary documents.

 CITES

 Certain orchids and exotic plants fall under CITES protection and require a CITES permit.
-Always contact us if you are unsure about the CITES status of your products.
+Always contact us if you’re unsure about the CITES status of your products.

-Flowers & plants shipping to Canada?
+Flowers & Plants shipping to Canada?

-The export process for Flowers & plants to Canada
+The export process for Flowers & Plants to Canada

 Quote & booking